genexuslabs/lighthouse-inspector/docs/configuration.md

 | - | - | - |
 | config | <code>Object</code> | A Lighthouse configuration object as specified in the [Lightouse configuration file documentation](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md). |
 | flags | <code>Object</code> | An object containing Lighthouse flags, as specified in the [Lighthouse CLI options](https://github.com/GoogleChrome/lighthouse#cli-options) |

+### `failOnUnmetExpectation: boolean`

+The `failOnUnmetExpectation` property indicates whether the program will return with an error code when an expectation is unmet.
+Defaults to `false`.